-We added to the SPDR Russell 2000 US Small Cap ETF because we feel the US recovery will be better than most people expect, if a bit volatile.
+We added to the iShares S&P Small Cap 600 ETF because we feel the US recovery will be better than most people expect, if a bit volatile.
 We wanted to get more exposure to the American main street, albeit the 'small-cap' companies in this tracker are still huge businesses.
-We also bought a small amount of US Treasury 5.25% 2028 bonds toward the end of the month after government bond yields had risen due to an anticipation of the 'blue wave' and sterling had strengthened against the dollar.
-If yields continue to rise, we will continue to add here.